 The elements of the social contract are not explained or concretely agreed upon, they just become norms.
 Social Contract Theory is the view that persons' moral and/or political obligations are dependent upon a contract or agreement between them to form society.
 Jean-Jacques Rousseau's social contract theory explored how individuals might be governed as a group without losing their rights as individuals.

 John Locke felt that mankind's natural state was of freedom and individuals entered into a social contract with other people to ensure that freedom.
 Sociologists like David Emile Durkheim argued in the late nineteenth century that society must come before the individual because human culture and communication can only arise in society.

-Socrates uses something quite like a social contract argument to explain to Crito why he must remain in prison and accept the death penalty.
-Social Contract Theory is rightly associated with modern moral and political theory and is given its first full exposition and defense by Thomas Hobbes.
 In the twentieth century, moral and political theory regained philosophical momentum as a result of John Rawls Kantian version of social contract theory.
 More recently, philosophers from different perspectives have criticized Social Contract Theory.
-In particular, feminists and race-conscious philosophers have argued that social contract theory is at least an incomplete picture of our moral and political lives.
+Feminists and race-conscious philosophers have argued that social contract theory is an incomplete picture of our moral and political lives.